-If most people were to tally up their assets and liabilities, they would include all their possessions in their asset category.
-Unless you are planning on selling everything you have tomorrow, I don’t think this is helpful from a personal finance standpoint.
-Rather, consider anything that costs you money while you own it as a liability.
-Anything that earns or saves you money during its lifetime is an asset.
+When most people classify their assets and liabilities, they include all their possessions in their asset category and any debts in their liabilities.
+This might technically be correct from an accounting standpoint.
+However, unless you are planning on selling everything you have tomorrow, I don’t think this is helpful from a personal finance perspective.
+Many of your possessions are a weight on your financial situation.
+Rather than considering everything you own an asset, consider things that cost you money while you own them as a liabilities.
+On the flip side, anything that earns or saves you money during its lifetime is an asset.

+The purpose of doing this is to clarify what purchases help and what purchases hurt your financial situation.
 Increasing your assets and reducing your liabilities frees up your budget and improves your financial stability and security.
-The diagram above is one way to picture your budget.
+The diagram below is one way to picture your budget.
 Your assets and income should outweigh your liabilities and expenses.
 The lighter you keep your liabilities and expenses, the more your finances are able to absorb an unexpected expense or drop in income.

-Your car, for example, comes with an insurance premium, maintenance, gas expenses, depreciation and licensing expenses.
+Cars are one of the best examples of this.
+Even if you buy your car with cash, your car means you owe an ongoing insurance premium, maintenance, gas expenses, depreciation and licensing expenses.
 And if you’ve financed it, it also has an interest expense.
-In most cases, you won’t be able to completely eliminate owning a car, but you can reduce how much of a liability your car is.
+However most of us would have a hard time counting our cars as liabilities.
+It’s true that in many cases, you won’t be able to completely eliminate owning a car, but you can reduce how much of a liability your car is.
 When you’re in the market for a car, be conscious of how much a new car will cost you in each category.
-If you have multiple cars, you can also consider eliminating one.
+And if you have multiple cars, consider eliminating one.

-Assets are typically much easier to identify.
-Any investments you have are assets because of the current or future income that they provide.
+Assets are typically easier to identify.
+Any investments you have are assets because of current or future income that they provide.
 Rental properties would likely fall under investments, and under assets, assuming that the rent that you are collecting is covering the costs of owning and maintaining the property.

-If you own your own house, it has some characteristics of both an asset and a liability.
+If you own a home, it has some characteristics of both an asset and a liability.
 On one hand, you owe property taxes and insurance premiums because of your house.
 Your house also incurs maintenance and utility costs.
 As long as you have a mortgage, your house is also costing you interest.
 On the other hand, owning a house saves you rent expenses.
 If you want to determine whether your house is an asset or liability, tally up all the costs of owning your home and compare it to the costs of renting.

 Finding your Balance